cflee/cfleecom/content/posts/mso-cpf-annual-limit.md

 - personalfinance
 ---

+The short answer:
+The 2% additional MSO contribution to your Medisave counts towards your CPF Annual Limit, as it's a mandatory contribution for public sector employees.
+You must factor it in when deciding how much in voluntary contributions you can make to your CPF acounts for the calendar year.

+The long answer: well...

+## MSO

-The Medisave-cum-Subsidised Outpatient (MSO) scheme is one of the medical benefits schemes in the Singapore public sector, and the scheme that's part of the current benefits package for many public sector employees.
+The Medisave-cum-Subsidised Outpatient (MSO) scheme is one of the medical benefits schemes in the Singapore public sector, and is part of the current benefits package for many public sector employees.

 In 1994, with the launch of Medishield Plus several years after the introduction of Medishield, the civil service introduced the MSO scheme to replace the Comprehensive Co-payment Scheme (CCS).
 Inpatient medical benefits were removed in favour of an additional 1% Medisave contribution (that you're expected to spend on the new Medishield/Plus), while outpatient benefits had an annual cap applied.